 Why HIPAA Matters to Your Patients

 Why does HIPAA compliance matter?
 Well, the reality is patient information must always be protected regardless of whether you’re operating a single location addiction treatment center or a large healthcare system the likes of Mercy or Cleveland Clinic.
+And keep in mind that cybercriminals target healthcare organizations to get their hands on this high-value information.
 In other words, HIPAA will look at all healthcare providers the same when it comes to compliance and without prejudice.

-For a brief checklist of HIPAA compliance, we have found the HIPAA Journal that offers a great HIPAA compliance checklist that covers the basics.
+For a brief checklist of HIPAA compliance, we have found the HIPAA Journal which offers a great HIPAA compliance checklist that covers the basics.

 Since Lead to Recovery is an addiction treatment marketing agency, we’re going to cover several topics related to treatment center marketing and how to ensure your rehab facility can protect itself from any HIPAA compliance issues online.